Getting Started

 Home Assistant Add-on

-The Community Home Assistant add-on ships with this set of nodes right out of the box and comes configured to connect to Home Assistant.
-No other information is needed and you're ready to start your first automation.
+The Community Home Assistant add-on includes this set of nodes pre-installed and pre-configured for connection to Home Assistant.
+You can start building your first automation immediately.

 Configuration

-Search for a local Home Assistant instance or manually fill in the Base Url.
+Locate your local Home Assistant instance or manually enter the Base URL.

-If you find that new entities added to Home Assistant are not showing up in the autocomplete results try unchecking Cache Autocomplete Results in the server config and restarting Node-RED.
+If new entities aren't appearing in the autocomplete results, try unchecking Cache Autocomplete Results in the server configuration and restart Node-RED.

 Generate Access Token